saikagho/be_warehouseInventoryServer_v1/README.md

-GET /warehouse/product - To fetch the product details POST /warehouse/product - To add a product in the products list DELETE /warehouse/product - To remove a product from the products list
+GET /warehouse/product - To fetch the product details POST /warehouse/product - To add a product in the products list DELETE /warehouse/product/:id - To remove a product from the products list using the product id in the params

 ```